 Figuring Sh!t Out: Love, Laughter, Suicide and Survival by Amy Biancolli

 Shockingly single.
-Amy Biancolli’s life went off script more dramatically than most after her husband of twenty years jumped off the roof of a parking garage.
+Amy Biancolli’s life went off-script more dramatically than most after her husband of twenty years jumped off the roof of a parking garage.
 Left with three children, a three-story house, and a pile of knotty psychological complications, Amy realizes the flooding dishwasher, dead car battery, rapidly growing lawn, basement sump pump, and broken doorknob aren’t going to fix themselves.
 She also realizes that “figuring shit out” means accepting the horrors that came her way, rolling with them, slogging through them, helping others through theirs, and working her way through life with love and laughter.

 Mourning After Suicide (Looking Up) by Lois Bloom

-Short, concise booklet with ideas for coping after a suicide death.
+A short, concise booklet with ideas for coping after a suicide death.

 My Son . . .
 My Son . . .: A Guide to Healing After Death, Loss, or Suicide by Iris Bolton and Curtis Mitchell

-At bottom, life and death are our greatest teachers–if we shall but listen.
+At the bottom, life and death are our greatest teachers–if we shall but listen.
 Iris Bolton’s personal story of her son’s suicide is a deeply moving, poignant one.
 It is a story of both a devastating tragedy and an exquisite triumph–and the agonizing, relentless, conflicted process connecting these two oppositional pulls.